cplatini/scratch-python/README.md

 # scratch-python

-# List of python tools and scripts for training and general use.
+List of python tools and scripts for training and general use and fooling around.